eclipse-edc/docs/developer/wip/for-adopters/Getting Started.md

 The Connector is a pair of components that *control* data sharing and *execute* data transfer.
 These components are the **_Control Plane_** and **_Data Plane,_** respectively.
 In keeping with EDC's modular design philosophy, connector components may be deployed in a single monolith (for simple use cases) or provisioned as clusters of individual services.
-Typically (i.e., the recommended setup) is to separate the Control Plane and Data Plane so they can be individually managed and scaled.
+It is recommended to separate the Control Plane and Data Plane so they can be individually managed and scaled.

 ![[Control and Data Planes.svg]]